MikeKovarik/rage-edit/README.md

 **Note**: Please try to aviod cases where this option could be used.

-Allows to explicitly mark object as options object.
-Is used internally but can also be useful in some edge cases described in the [.set() method](#method.set)'s description.
+Every method accepts an options object which is always the last object argument.
+The [.set() method](#method.set) is an exception because it expects a complex data object by default.
+This option allows to explicitly mark object as options object.
+Is used internally but can also be useful in some edge cases.

+Check the [Methods'](#methods) introduction to see how it works or the [.set() method](#method.set)'s description for examples.